Fixed-Composition Shuffle Asymptotics in the Full-Support Gaussian Regime: Introduction

 \section{Introduction}

-The shuffle model of differential privacy interpolates between the local and central models by inserting a trusted shuffler between users and an analyst.
-Each of $n$ users holds a bit $x_i\in\{0,1\}$, applies a local randomizer $W:\{0,1\}\to\Delta(\Y)$, and releases a message in a finite alphabet $\Y=\{1,\dots,d\}$.
-The shuffler outputs a uniformly random permutation of the $n$ messages, so the analyst observes only the permuted multiset, equivalently the histogram $N\in\Z_{\ge 0}^d$ of message counts.
-For a dataset with exactly $k$ ones, denote the induced histogram law by $T_{n,k}$.
-By exchangeability, $T_{n,k}$ depends only on $k$, and any neighboring pair of datasets induces some neighboring pair $(T_{n,k},T_{n,k+1})$.
+The shuffle model of differential privacy inserts a trusted shuffler between users and an analyst.
+Each user applies a local randomizer and sends a message; the shuffler releases the messages in random order.
+For a binary-input local randomizer $W:\{0,1\}\to\Delta(\Y)$ with finite output alphabet $\Y=\{1,\ldots,d\}$, the shuffled output is equivalently the histogram

-A large literature provides amplification-by-shuffling bounds, typically at the level of rates.
-For protocol design, comparisons of mechanisms, and sharpness questions, one often needs constants, higher-order terms, and full privacy curves rather than order-level inequalities.
-This paper gives a self-contained treatment of the \emph{Gaussian regime}: fixed finite-output local randomizers with full support, where neighboring shuffle experiments are asymptotically equivalent (in Le Cam distance) to a one-dimensional Gaussian shift.
-Two structural inputs drive the analysis: (1) exact likelihood-ratio identities that reduce shuffled comparisons to controlled functionals of a score statistic; and (2) a complete conditional-expectation linearization theorem with explicit typical-set remainders, proved via a lattice Edgeworth ratio lemma.

-\paragraph{An important distinction (fixed-composition covariance).} For proportional compositions ($k/n\to\pi$), the histogram is a \emph{fixed-composition} sum: exactly $n-k$ users sample from $W_0$ and $k$ users sample from $W_1$.
-The correct per-user covariance is therefore

-not the i.i.d.\ mixture covariance $\diag(f_\pi)-f_\pi f_\pi^\top$ of $f_\pi=(1-\pi)W_0+\pi W_1$.
-The difference is the rank-one term $\pi(1-\pi)vv^\top$ (with $v=W_1-W_0$), which inflates the mixture covariance and leads to a smaller (overly optimistic) Fisher constant.
-All proportional-composition first-order constants (JSD, GDP/LAN parameters, and privacy curves) are stated here in terms of the correct $\Sigma_\pi$.

-\paragraph{Companion paper (Part II).} When local privacy parameters grow with $n$ (e.g.\ randomized response with $\varepsilon_0\asymp \log n$), Lindeberg conditions can fail and Gaussian limits can break.
-The companion paper (Part II) identifies non-Gaussian critical and super-critical limits (Poisson/Skellam/point-process regimes) and provides explicit privacy curves in those regimes.